-Pearson College UWC is a two-year pre-university school (Grade 12 and Gap Year) for up to 200 students from up to 130 countries at any one time who live, study and grow together in the beautiful Pacific Northwest rainforest on the southwest tip of Vancouver Island in the Province of British Columbia.
+Pearson College UWC is a two-year pre-university school (Grade 12 and Gap Year) for up to 200 students from more than 150 countries at any one time who live, study and grow together in the beautiful Pacific Northwest rainforest on the southwest tip of Vancouver Island in the Province of British Columbia.
 We are proud to acknowledge that we live and learn on the unceded territory of the Scia’new (Beecher Bay) First Nation.

 As the second UWC (United World College), founded in 1974, we are one of 17 UWC schools around the world.
 Together, we are aligned with the UWC Mission: “To make education a force to unite people, nations and cultures for peace and a sustainable future.”
 At Pearson, our IB-based and experiential education curriculum is transformational.